• About

 Author: MaryAnne

-An easy gluten free tabbouleh salad packed with fresh parsley and mint, fluffy quinoa, creamy avocado, and crunchy chickpeas for extra protein.
+This is an easy quinoa tabbouleh salad packed with fresh parsley and mint, fluffy quinoa, creamy avocado, and crunchy chickpeas for extra protein.
 Ready in 30 minutes!

 5 from 8 votes